 Financial Aid Links

 The following links offer you a wealth of resources regarding the application process, student loans, debt management and related financial aid resources.

 FAFSA (Free Application for Federal Student Aid): https://studentaid.gov/h/apply-for-aid/fafsa

 Overview of Federal Aid: http://studentaid.ed.gov

 Credit Reports: http://www.annualcreditreport.com

-Based on the Tuition & Fees Schedule for 2015, effective January 2015 through December 31, 2015, for students who are not transferring credits from other institutions, the estimated total charges for the entire education program are expected to be $61,234 including normal fees such as registration, exams and graduation but excluding variable fees such as add/drop, audit and elective tuition.
-This estimate is based on program completion in four (4) years and includes a three percent (3%) annual cost increase.
+Tuition and fee charges for First Trimester full-time students are expected to be approximately: $5,715.00; For students who are not transferring credits from other institutions, the estimated total charges for the entire educational program are expected to be $71,894 for Master’s and $76,894 for Entry Level Doctorate including normal fees such as registration, exams and graduation, but excluding variable fees such as Add/Drop, Audit, and Elective Tuition.
+This estimate is based on program completion in four (4) years and includes an annual cost increase.
 This estimate does not take into account an extended timeline for degree completion.
-The total estimated program costs for transfer students and the total first trimester estimated costs will depend respectively on the number credits approved for transfer and the number of credits of credits taken each trimester.
+If you require longer than four years to complete degree requirements, a new enrollment must be executed and additional tuition costs and fees must be assessed.
+Students transferring credits from another institution will execute an enrollment agreement with adjusted total costs based on those units.
+Upon enrollment a full time student is expected to pay either through cash payment (Installment payment arrangements may be made with the Office of the Bursar), or via an approved financial aid application (note that the total estimated program costs for transfer students and the total First Trimester estimated costs will depend respectively on the number of credits approved for transfer, and the number of credits taken each trimester.)